ShehalShah/Stock/README.md

 - Subscribe to real-time stock updates and receive updates without page reload.
 - Display stock data using interactive and visually appealing charts.
 - Implemented using Redis for pub/sub functionality, Express for server-side logic, WebSockets for real-time communication, GraphQL for API queries, React for building the frontend, Tailwind CSS for styling, and React Charts for visualizing data.
+- Allows user auth using JWT tokens.
+- Stocks can be added to watchlist

 ## Technologies Used

 - Redis: Pub/sub functionality for real-time stock updates.
+- MERN: Database, User auth using JWT Token and Watchlist management.
 - Express: Backend server framework for handling API requests and WebSocket connections.
 - WebSockets: Enables real-time communication between the server and clients.
 - GraphQL: API query language for retrieving stock data and subscribing to updates.